Celebrating Our 33rd Year - 1981-2014 - Our 17th Year on the Web - 1997-2014

 Be cautious in the process of removing rodent droppings from any area.
 Rodent droppings and the dust surrounding them may contain disease organisms which are harmful to people or their pets.
 Be sure to wet the target area down with either any antibacterial cleaner or an alcohol based antibacterial solution before attempting removal to minimize dust entering into the air while cleaning.
 Use a damp cloth or paper towel for the actual removal to further minimize the chance of dust becoming airborne.
 In cases of heavy infestation, a good quality respirator should be used as well.

-Vacuuming is not recommended with a HEPA filter because the vacuum motor could blow hazardous particles into the air.
+Vacuuming is not recommended without a HEPA exhaust filter because the vacuum motor could blow hazardous particles into the air.
 If it is necessary to use a vacuum in an area, keep the motor as far away as possible and be sure the exhaust stream is blowing away from the cleanup site.

 The most effective means employed to control rodent is exclusion.
 If openings are eliminated, in most cases, rodents cannot get into a structure.
 However, sometimes a dirt floor may exist inside a structure to which a burrowing rodent may find entry.
 Exclusion or rodent-proofing, requires strong material through which rodents may not be able to gnaw such as concrete, sheet metal, coarse grade steel wool, hardware cloth and crushed glass.
 We sell a repair product called Stuf-fit, a copper mesh that is malleable and rust proof, for this purpose.